sjhloco/ip_auto_lab/build_fabric/README.md

   - l3vni: 1                         *Value by which to increase transit L3VNI VNI number for each tenant*
   - l2vni: 10000               *Value by which to increase the L2VNI range (range + vlan) for each tenant*

-An example of the host_vars for a leaf switch:
+An example of a data model created by the *format_dm.py* custom filter plugin.
+These are created on a device_role basis, so for all leaf switches and for all border switches.
 ```bash
 {
     "bgp_redist_tag": 3001,